TimBest/travel-blog/_posts/_drafts/2022-07-04-serengeti-to-zanzibar.md

 Arriving at Zanzibar we were greeted with a giant billboard on the clothing etiquette in town vs at the beech.
 As my first time in a prominently Muslim region, I was taken aback.
 As we drove across the island to our hotel Katherine gave context for some of our observations.
 On one hand, the area was more liberal as the woman were outside participating in commerce, both selling and buying goods, and while they were fully covered much of the fabric was beautiful vibrant colors.
 On the other hand, there were also girls as young as 5 completely covered.

 After settling into our hotel we walked the few blocks to the beech.
 The beech was a strip of beautiful white sands but was far more energetic than we were expecting.
 Every building abutting the beech was a walled resort.
-As we walked we were approached by a salesperson every 10 steps trying to sell us baskets, clothes, wooden giraffes and more goods.
+As we walked we were approached by a salesperson every 10 steps trying to sell us baskets, clothes, wooden giraffes, and more goods.
 At one point folks on boats in the water would yell to us asking if we wanted boat tours, snorkeling, or jet ski rentals.

 After our walk up and down the beach, we got dinner at one of the resorts.
 Feet in the sand we ate and watched the sunset.
 The table cloth on our table was a print reminiscent of [the blanket](/2022/06/27/lake-natron.html#the-stay) we purchased at lake natron.